reeseaustin55/Gwyddion_2_Python_Code/README.md

 ### Video stitching

 Processed images are written to a timestamped subfolder inside the selected data directory (for example ``output_20250318_143512``).
-Each processed PNG filename still includes the channel number so multiple channels can be exported from the same source file without collisions.
-When video rendering is enabled the tool will invoke `ffmpeg` using a concat file similar to the batch scripts provided previously.
-The time span between the first and last source ``.ibw`` file is divided by the requested video duration to compute a playback speed multiplier such as ``4X``; that multiplier is appended to the video filename.
-Per frame durations are scaled automatically and then converted into repeated frames at a fixed frame rate (30 fps by default) so playback is smooth while still respecting the requested total duration.
+Each channel now receives its own nested directory (``channel0``, ``channel1`` and so on) and, when ACF generation is enabled, the autocorrelation images for that channel are grouped under an ``acf`` subfolder.
+Filenames still include the channel number so multiple channels can be exported from the same source file without collisions.

+When video rendering is enabled the tool invokes `ffmpeg` using a concat file similar to the batch scripts provided previously.
+The time span between the first and last source ``.ibw`` file is divided by the requested video duration to compute a playback speed multiplier such as ``4X``; that multiplier is appended to each rendered video filename.
+Frame durations are scaled automatically and fed through ffmpeg's `fps` filter so output videos play back at a constant rate (30 fps by default) while still honouring the requested total duration.
+Enabling `--split-scans` (or the corresponding GUI checkbox) additionally produces UP and DOWN scan videos generated from alternating frames for both the processed data and any ACF imagery.

 Enable the new stabilization option to perform a two-pass `ffmpeg` run using ``vidstab`` filters.
 The detection pass measures per-frame drift, the